How to query UK data on waste transfers and emissions, by specific substance, area, river basin, industry or economic sector.

 Reliability and validity

 The PRTR regulation places the responsibility for data collection on the operator.
-The operator has a legal responsibility to monitor substances that are released during the course of operation of an installation using a variety of methods as specified in the operating permit and sector guidance.
-These are then reported to the regulators who compile and check the information before it is published online.
+The operator has a legal responsibility to monitor substances that are released by an installation using a variety of methods as specified in the operating permit and sector guidance.
+These are reported to the regulators who compile and check the information before it is published online.

 Search the PRTR database on your chosen parameters